Tuesday, May 11, 2021

 In 1992, the first Women of Vision Luncheon gathered women to celebrate their power and to develop women as philanthropists in the community.
 The objective was to broaden the base of support for YWCA Greater Green Bay programs and help improve the future for women and girls in Brown County.

-Our annual event will be held virtually, connecting YWCA Greater Green Bay supporters with our mission to eliminate racism and empower women and girls, while creating meaningful engagement through technology.
-Help support our mission by joining us on May 11!
+Our annual event was held virtually, connecting YWCA Greater Green Bay supporters with our mission to eliminate racism and empower women and girls, while creating meaningful engagement through technology.

 SUPPORTING LIFE-CHANGING PROGRAMS